Creating content isn't always a walk in the park. (In fact, it can sometimes feel more like trying to swim against the current.)

 There are a lot of white noise generators out there, but my favorite is Cofftivity.
 This particular one offers non-stop café background sounds at varying intensities, from "Morning Murmur" and "University Undertones" to "Lunchtime Lounge" and "Brazil Bistro."
 It's available on the web and as an app on iOS and Android.

 Need to start creating content but don't have the bandwidth?
 We hear about this roadblock a lot.
 One way to get around it is by hiring freelancers from reputable marketplaces like Zerys or eLance.
 These resources give you access to skilled freelance writers who can write blog posts, ebooks, whitepapers, and other pieces of written content for you.
-(To be sure you're hiring the best writers, read this in-depth post about how to screen for the best writers.)

 While this isn't strictly a writing resource, basic coding knowledge is quickly becoming a must-have skill for the modern marketer -- bloggers and written content creators included.
 But learning from scratch can be daunting.
 Where on earth do you start?